Korporal/hardware.esp8266/README.md

 As already mentioned the code that "wraps" the device is not portable, it is managed and requires a system that can run that.
 This code is not intended to be used as-is by embedded systems but rather serve as a rich easily debuggable code base that can be used to identify, isolate and understand subtle issues that might be very time consuming to understand when encountered in a microcontroller environment.

+The goal with this is therefore to supoport the creation of refence code that can be used to develop robust native code for leveraging this versatile device.